Last Updated on September 19, 2023

 The last piece (I think) of artwork arrived Monday morning.
 I perused Minted’s extensive gallery and landed on about 17 pieces that I knew for sure I had to have.
 I just need more wall space, right?
 Oh boy.
 How do I even narrow this down?
 Each print was perfect in its own way.
-I started to just add artwork to my cart but wound up with 17 pieces that I was in love with!
+I started just to add the artwork to my cart but wound up with 17 pieces that I was in love with!
 Whoopsies.
 It was time to pick and choose.

-Originally I had chosen artwork with more blues and navy.
-But when I changed gears and decided the vintage indigo panels and rattan had to go, well, my color palette shifted.
+Originally, I had chosen artwork with more blues and navy.
+But when I changed gears and decided the vintage indigo and rattan had to go, well, my color palette shifted.
 I needed more blush.
 The print I kept coming back to was this palm tree photo by Wilder California.
 It has soft pink, pastel tones that really brought the neutrals and creams together.
 Yahtzee.
 It was also the perfect piece to break up the blues on the window sill, and it had that boho vibe that I’ve been digging these days.

 So what’s next?
-Well, the shelfie and pillow game will be on as soon as the last minute purchases are delivered.
+Well, the shelfie and pillow game will be on as soon as the last-minute purchases are delivered.
 Come on UPS guy!
 You know this gal wants to hug ya!
 I digress.
 Anyhoo, styling for me can be one of the most difficult things to accomplish, so I need a lot of time to move this here…move that there…change this out…put it back in.
-If you haven’t read my “I Make Emily Henderson Cry” post about pillows, you should.
+If you haven’t read the “I Make Emily Henderson Cry” post about pillows, you should.
 It’s highly entertaining and kind of encouraging to know it’s not just you…it’s everyone.